nxrighthere/ENet-CSharp/README.md

 `Packet.Length` returns a length of payload in the packet.

-`Packet.HasReferences` checks references to a packet.
+`Packet.HasReferences` checks references to the packet.

 `Packet.SetFreeCallback(PacketFreeCallback callback)` set callback to notify the user when an appropriate packet is being destroyed.